xangelix/cbhsprojectgraduation/content/fundraising/flamingo-flocking.md

 tags: ["fundraising"]
 ---

-> Congratulations!
+<strong><center style="size: 3em;">Congratulations!</center></strong>

-You’ve been FLOCKED by CBHS Project Graduation!
+<center>You’ve been FLOCKED by CBHS Project Graduation!</center>

- We need your support!
-If you walked outside to a yard infested with flamingos,
+<center>We need your support!
+If you walked outside to a yard infested with flamingos,</center>

-NEVER FEAR, we have a few solutions for you!
+<center>NEVER FEAR, we have a few solutions for you!</center>

-## For a $20 donation you can send your flock packing.
+<strong><center>For a $20 donation you can send your flock packing.</center></strong>

-## For a $25 donation you can choose whose yard they will infest next!
-Flock as many friends as you’d like!
+<strong><center>For a $25 donation you can choose whose yard they will infest next!
+Flock as many friends as you’d like!</center></strong>

-## For the low price of $30 you can purchase FLOCKING INSURANCE to guarantee provide protection against any future flamingo infestation!
+<strong><center>For the low price of $30 you can purchase FLOCKING INSURANCE to guarantee provide protection against any future flamingo infestation!</center></strong>

 If you choose not to make a donation at this time the flamingos will be removed free of charge by contacting us via the Flamingo Flocking Order below.
-Just say "Please remove" along with your address in the comments.
+Just say "Please remove" along with your address in the comments.</center>

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top" role="form">
     <input type="hidden" name="cmd" value="_donations" />